Sau-ai28706/student_academic_performance_prediction/README.md

 The models are evaluated using two regression metrics:

-RMSE (Root Mean Squared Error)
+RMSE (Root Mean Squared Error):
 Measures the magnitude of prediction errors, with larger errors receiving greater weight.
 Lower RMSE indicates better performance.

-R² Score
+R² Score:
 Measures how much of the variation in exam scores is explained by the model.
 Higher R² indicates better performance.

 The models are compared using both metrics rather than relying on a single performance measure.